connectrpc/examples-es/README.md

 [![Build](https://github.com/connectrpc/examples-es/actions/workflows/ci.yaml/badge.svg?branch=main)](https://github.com/connectrpc/examples-es/actions/workflows/ci.yaml)

 `examples-es` is a repository of example projects using Connect with various TypeScript web frameworks and tooling.
-It provides numerous examples for integrating Connect into a project, using both Connect for Web and Connect for Node.
+It provides numerous examples for integrating Connect into a project, using both Connect for Web and Connect for Node.js.

 ## Web